inkVerb/VIP/101-shell/Lesson-10.md

   it can search them also
 - `grep` can search within and for wildcards `*`, much like `find`
 - If there are directories in the search location, `grep` wants the `-R` option so
+- Use `"quotes to contain spaces"` in the search text

 ___